 My Whole World Ended (The Moment You Left Me) was a big record for a big artist.
 Produced by Harvey Fuqua and Johnny Bristol, it featured a track of Temptations-worthy funk and stirring orchestral rococo, over which David delivered an impassioned and desperate performance that only Levi Stubbs among his labelmates might have matched.

-When this single was released in January 1969, however, The Temptations were on top with Cloud Nine, the record that ushered in a new Motown era.
 Instead of consolidating his own success, Ruffin could be witnessed trying to force his way on-stage at Temptations shows, unable to accept that his old group had the temerity to move ahead without him.

 A non-writer, David depended upon the beneficence of the Motown machine to keep his hits coming.